mdn/content/files/en-us/web/javascript/reference/global_objects/object/defineproperty/index.md

 - `obj`
   - : The object on which to define the property.
 - `prop`
-  - : The name or {{jsxref("Symbol")}} of the property to be defined or modified.
+  - : A string or {{jsxref("Symbol")}} specifying the key of the property to be defined or modified.
 - `descriptor`
   - : The descriptor for the property being defined or modified.

 ### Return value

-The object that was passed to the function.
+The object that was passed to the function, with the specified property added or modified.

 ## Description

-This method allows a precise addition to or modification of a property on an object.
-Normal property addition through assignment creates properties which show up during property enumeration ({{jsxref("Statements/for...in", "for...in")}} loop or {{jsxref("Object.keys")}} method), whose values may be changed, and which may be {{jsxref("Operators/delete", "deleted", "", 1)}}.
+`Object.defineProperty()` allows a precise addition to or modification of a property on an object.
+Normal property addition through [assignment](/en-US/docs/Web/JavaScript/Reference/Operators/Assignment) creates properties which show up during property enumeration ({{jsxref("Statements/for...in", "for...in")}}, {{jsxref("Object.keys()")}}, etc.), whose values may be changed, and which may be {{jsxref("Operators/delete", "deleted", "", 1)}}.
 This method allows these extra details to be changed from their defaults.
 By default, properties added using `Object.defineProperty()` are not writable, not enumerable, and not configurable.
+In addition, `Object.defineProperty()` uses the [`[[DefineOwnProperty]]`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/defineProperty) internal method, instead of [`[[Set]]`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/set), so it does not invoke [setters](/en-US/docs/Web/JavaScript/Reference/Functions/set) even when the property is already present.

 Property descriptors present in objects come in two main flavors: data descriptors and accessor descriptors.
 A **data descriptor** is a property that has a value, which may or may not be writable.
 An **accessor descriptor** is a property described by a getter-setter pair of functions.
 A descriptor must be one of these two flavors; it cannot be both.